furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Why_Bayes_is_better/lecture_09.md

   p(D|I) = \int_0^1 d\alpha\, p(D|\alpha,I) p(\alpha|I)
 $$

 Note that we could write this directly or else first marginalize over $\alpha$ and then apply the product rule.
+The interpretation is that the probability of getting a particular set of data can be found by averaging the probalibility of getting that data from all possible values of $\alpha$, weighted by the probability of getting that $\alpha$.
 :::
 Now put it all together:
 :::{admonition} Find our goal!